Krakow Airport to city centre transportation

 Krakow airport transportation – bus

-Bus stop are just in front of the terminal.
+Bus stops are just in front of the terminal.
 You may buy tickets in the ticket machine a the arrivals terminal, at the bus stop or inside the bus.

 During the day